LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Introduction

 In this paper, we introduce \textbf{LLaMA-Adapter}, an efficient fine-tuning method that adapts LLaMA into a well-performed instruction-following model.
-We also utilize the 52K instruction-output data for training purposes, but freeze the entire LLaMA model with superior resource efficiency.
-Specifically, in LLaMA's higher transformer layers, we append a set of learnable adaption prompts as prefix to the input instruction tokens.
-These prompts learn to adaptively inject new instructions (conditions) into the frozen LLaMA.
-To avoid noise from adaption prompts at the early training stage, we modify the vanilla attention mechanisms at inserted layers to be zero-initialized attention, with a learnable gating factor.
-Initialized by zero vectors, the gating can firstly preserve the original knowledge in LLaMA, and progressively incorporate instructional signals during training.
-This contributes to stable learning during the fine-tuning process and better instruction-following capacity of the final model.
+Trained by Alpaca's instruction-output data, our approach freezes the entire LLaMA model, and proposes a zero-initialized attention mechanism with superior resource efficiency.
+Specifically, in LLaMA's higher transformer layers, we append a set of learnable adaption prompts as prefixes to the word tokens.
+Then, to avoid the noise from randomly initialized prompts at the early training stage, we equip the frozen self-attention layers with a learnable gating factor.
+The gating mechanism is initialized by zeros, and controls the feature interaction between prompt and word tokens, within the process of attention calculation.
+Such a strategy can first preserve the original knowledge in LLaMA, and progressively inject the new instructional signals during training.
+This contributes to a more stable learning process and better instruction-following capacity of the final model.

 Overall, our LLaMA-Adapter exhibits four main characteristics, as shown in Figure~\ref{fig1}.